12A/12 – Suitable for 12 years and over

 Language

 There may be moderate bad language.
-Strong language may be permitted, depending on the manner in which it is used, who is using the language, its frequency within the work as a whole and any special contextual justification.
+Strong language may be permitted, depending on context and frequency within the content as a whole.

 Nudity

-There may be nudity, but in a sexual context it must be brief and discreet.
+There may be nudity, but in a sexual context it should be brief and discreet.

 Sex

-Sexual activity may be briefly and discreetly portrayed.
+Sexual activity may be portrayed briefly and discreetly.
 Moderate sex references are permitted, but frequent crude references are unlikely to be acceptable.

 Threat and horror

-There may be moderate physical and psychological threat and horror sequences.
+There may be scenes of moderate physical and psychological threat.
 Although some scenes may be disturbing, the overall tone should not be.
 Horror sequences should not be frequent or sustained.

 Violence